 Ms. Rivera also has significant experience representing businesses in commercial and employment disputes, including in breach-of-contract, trade secrets, and fraud claims.
 She has extensive experience in both the trial and appellate courts, and has argued before the Ninth Circuit Court of Appeals and the California Court of Appeal.

 Ms. Rivera maintains an active pro bono practice.
 She successfully represented a pro bono client before the Ninth Circuit in an immigration matter, and has provided legal assistance to victims of domestic violence.
 She also has served on the firm’s Pro Bono Committee.

 Ms. Rivera received her J.D. from the UCLA School of Law in 2002, where she was a member of the State Moot Court Team and editor-in-chief of the Chicano-Latino Law Review.
 She received her B.A. in political science and sociology in 1998 from the University of California, Berkeley, where she was a Chancellor’s Scholar and elected to Phi Beta Kappa.

-Ms. Rivera is the hiring partner for the firm’s Los Angeles office.
+Ms. Rivera is the former hiring partner for the firm’s Los Angeles office.
 She has been named a “Rising Star” in business litigation by Super Lawyers magazine.
 Ms. Rivera is a member of the board of directors for the Western Center on Law & Poverty, a member of the Association of Business Trial Lawyers, and an alumnus of the Hastings Leadership Academy for Women.